Returner (Yami no Shūen): Release

-The single was released in a regular and limited edition, which beside the title song also included two live recordings of previously published songs from D.r.u.g Party Tour, only the limited edition to come with the music video for the title song.
+The single was released in a regular and limited edition, which beside the title song also included two live recordings of previously published songs "Cube" and "Birdcage" from late 2006 D.r.u.g Party tour, only the limited edition to come with the music video for the title song.
 The inspiration for the image used in this single ties into the NHK drama Fūrin Kazan, in which Gackt plays the warlord Uesugi Kenshin.
 Gackt performed the song live on the 58th Kōhaku Uta Gassen.

-The single topped the charts on the day it was released, on the initially counting week of July, with sales of 43,275 copies.
+The single topped the Oricon Singles Chart on the day it was released, and on the initially counting week of July, with sales of 43,275 copies.
 In the upcoming week, it was at number nine, with sales of 11,257 copies.
 It charted for 11 weeks, and sold over 70,000 copies.

 Music video

 In the music video samurais are arriving and fighting at the battlefield, but the background behind this song is a woman waiting for the return of her lover from the battlefield, as Gackt sings the lyrics from the woman's perspective while playing the role of the husband in the video.
 The husband dies in the battle and never comes back.
 The armor of Gackt is the armor of Uesugi Kenshin used in the movie Heaven and Earth.